Health

 One vital lesson I learned during this time was the importance of being diligent.
 That is, being conscientious to do those things that we know are good, especially during a time of training when we “don’t feel like it”.

 So, I would start the day with a cup of water.
-Then have breakfast 30 minutes later.
+Then, I would have breakfast 30 minutes later.
 After eating, I would set a timer on my phone for an hour and drink another cup then.
 And so on throughout the rest of the day.
 I also made it a routine to drink a cup before a shower.

 Here’s an example schedule that inspired this and goes into more detail: https://www.healthxchange.sg/food-nutrition/food-tips/water-drink-day